This article considers a tool based on Microsoft SharePoint: TPG TeamManager.

 Below the resources, you will find the same structure as at team level showing the individual data of the resources.

 We will refrain from further technical notes on the necessary SharePoint environment and the population with data from tools such as Project Server / Project Online at this point.
-Please contact us, if you would like to know more about this:
+If you would like to know more about this please contact us.

 Hierarchical Team Structures

 Depending on the company structure, you can group teams into higher-level teams or departments.
 In such a case, only the plan headers, i.e. the sums of the teams, will be imported but not the individual resources of the subordinate teams.

 The plan header includes the team status, the sums of the capacities, absences, operations and projects, but not individual resources.

 By clicking on an imported team, you open its plan in a new browser window in read-only mode.
 This window will only ever show the published data.